RaduADumitru/codex/README.md

 ~~~bash
 TEST=knn_levenshtein && TESTS_PATH=${PWD}/tests && sudo docker run -v ${TESTS_PATH}:/workspace --net=host swethapn14/repo_perf:JmeterLatest -Jthreads=1 -Jrampup=1 -Jloops=1 -n -t /workspace/${TEST}/${TEST}.jmx -l /workspace/logs/${TEST}.jtl -f -e -o /workspace/html/${TEST}
 ~~~
 Set the value of TEST to the desired test directory name, and other -J flags accordingly.
+Some tests also have additional optional command line parameters:

+* for import tests, `-Jpagecount` for the number of pages (default 0 - no pagination),
+* for KNN tests, `-Jneighborcount` for the number of neighbors (default 5),
+* for N-gram tests, `-Jngramsize` for the n-gram size (default 2)

 This will store an HTML summary of the test results in `tests/html/{testname}`, and a log file in `tests/logs/{testname}`.